Chart Color Schemes

 Health performance in Para Hills is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Para Hills faces significant health challenges.
-Common health conditions are prevalent across both younger and older age cohorts.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

 Frequently Asked Questions - Health